M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_7.md

 ### Homework assignment #5
 Your fifth homework assignment will entail working through a few tasks covering the contents discussed in this session within a `jupyter notebook`.
-You can download it [here](will be up soon).
+You can download it [here](https://drive.google.com/file/d/1HACo0XwC04Tef3zP_2471K1JMvwzeb3Y/view?usp=share_link).
 In order to open it, put the `homework assignment notebook` within the folder you stored the `course materials` in, start a `jupyter notebook server` as during the sessions, navigate to the `homework assignment notebook`, open it and have fun!
 NB: a substantial part of it will be optional and thus the notebook will look way longer than it actually is.

-**Deadline: 17/12/2022, 11:59 PM EST**
+**Deadline: 15/01/2023, 11:59 PM EST**

 ### optional/reading/further materials